Ask a Question

 Riding: 2 - 3 hours

 After breakfast you will mount up for your first ride of around two and half hours with your English-speaking guide Eraldo.
 The ride today takes you through vineyards, olive groves and woodlands, as well as by an 18th century villa and a 14th century church.
-On return to the stables you will head out together for a Sunday lunch at a local hostelry before walking back for a cup of tea.

 Day 3